 To the extent a legal obligation exists, an asset retirement obligation ("ARO") is recorded at its estimated fair value and accretion expense is recognized over time as the discounted liability is accreted to its expected settlement value.
 Because AROs represent financial obligations to be settled in the future, uncertainties exist in estimating the timing and amount of the associated costs to be incurred.
 Fair value is measured using expected future cash outflows, adjusted for expected inflation and discounted at our credit-adjusted risk-free interest rate.
 No market-risk premium has been included in our calculation of ARO balances since we can make no reliable estimate.
 Management believes these estimates and assumptions are reasonable; however, they are inherently uncertain.
-At December 31, 2019, AROs were \$158 million of which the long-term portion of \$142 million is recorded in "Asset retirement obligations" and the short-term portion of \$16 million is recorded in "Accrued liabilities" in the Consolidated Balance Sheet.
+Refer to Notes 19 to the consolidated financial statements for a summary of the estimates and assumptions utilized.
+At December 31, 2020, AROs were \$166 million of which the long-term portion of \$157 million is recorded in "Asset retirement obligations" and the short-term portion of \$9 million is recorded in "Accrued liabilities" in the Consolidated Balance Sheet.